mauget/ipchecker/README.md

 ##Configuration notes for props.py##

-We tried to make the configuration keys/names self-explantory.
+We tried to make the configuration keys/names self-explanatory.
 Don't change the name on the left side of the equal sign.
 Do set the value as desired.

 ###Target DNS###